 Who's who @ GIUZ

-In this series we portray some of the people, most of whom work behind the scenes and make our everyday life in research, teaching and administration at GIUZ possible.
+In this series we portray some of the people who work behind (or in front of) the scenes and make our everyday life in research, teaching and administration at GIUZ possible.
 We also introduce you to some of our young or visiting scientists and their fascinating research topics.

 News list